GrahamDumpleton-abandoned/lab-dropper-operator/workshop/content/exercises/01-template-processing.md

----
-Title: Template Processing
-PrevPage: ../setup
-NextPage: 02-deleting-resources
----

 The purpose of the operator is to process OpenShift templates and to create the resources generated from the template.
 This is triggered by creating a custom resource, which lists the name of the template and the parameters.
-The name of the custom resource type is `TemplateBinding`.
+The name of the custom resource type is `Dropper`.

 Lets start with a quick example using an existing template provided by OpenShift.
-The definition for our instance of the `TemplateBinding` resource can be seen by running:
+The definition for our instance of the `Dropper` resource can be seen by running:

 ```execute
 cat examples/mongodb-alpha.yaml